nadiawangberg/ORB-SLAM/README.md

 )

 We only did what the above post said, see link above for discussion around this error message.

+##Debug
+**see command-line arguments for a launch file** roslaunch --ros-args ROS_cam_driver driver.launch